Activities of Daily Living (ADL)

 Term used to describe a student who is not proficient in English, speaks a language other than English at home, and does not demonstrate English language skills of comprehension, speaking, reading, and writing at a level that would allow him or her to be placed in a mainstream class setting where only English is spoken.

-A meeting of the IEP team convened by the school to determine whether the behavior of a student who receives special education services was caused by the student’s disability.
+A meeting of the IEP team convened by the school to determine whether the behavior of a student who receives special education services was a manifestation or cause of a student's disability.

 Mediation